Antoine-Alexandre/DecodeTech/content/post/To score is to decide.md

 ]
 +++

 *Can the act of assigning a score to someone constitute a decision?
-This, in essence, is the question the Court of Justice of the European Union had to answer in the SCHUFA case, and the Court’s answer is yes!*
+The European Union Court of Justice's answer to a highly controversial question, and its broad implications.*

 ### About the SCHUFA case